LuccaZVPS/express-rate-limiter-redis/readme.md

    ```
 3. Configure and create the rate limiter middleware:

-   3.1 Creating an rate limiter using ioredis
+   3.1 Creating a rate limiter using ioredis

    ```javascript
    const limiter = rateLimiter({